How to Start a Waste Management Business (Step-by-Step Guide)

 In addition, your fleet will need to be equipped with the correct equipment – and vehicles can only be purchased in the company name once it’s a registered company.

 Note that medical waste transportation companies need special licenses.
 These licenses can also only be issued to registered businesses.
+Licensing timelines can vary widely by region and waste type, so factor approval lead times into your launch schedule.

 5. Get Business Insurance